AryanGupta-002/Resume-Architect/Front End/ReadMe.md

-These are the Forntend files that contain
+These are the FrontEnd files that contain

 1st. index.html